ProtopiaTech/workshop-apim-en/apimanagement-4.md

 - Open the Calculator API 'Code View'
 - Add the inbound policy to add the header
+- Test the API within the Azure Management portal
+  - Add a Header called [Ocp-Apim-Trace] set to true
-- Invoke the API and examine the response
+  - Examine the response and the [Trace] tab

 ```xml
 <!-- Inbound -->